Nasi Lemak

 Wash rice and put into pot.
 Add coconut milk, water, a pinch of salt, pandan leaves (knotted) and lemongrass.
 Optionally, you may add 2 cardamoms.

-Nasi Lemak Step 2
+Nasi Lemak Recipe Step 2

 Step 2 of 4